JavierGSS/Eye-exercise/README.md

 ## :dart: About ##

 In this project, I created a webpage with two images of an eye and a background image of T****'s idiotic face.
-I then proceeded to include a couple of black balls in the eyes images and made the eyeballs sensitive to the mouse movements.
+I then proceeded to include a couple of black balls in the guise of eyeballs and made them sensitive to mouse movements.

 ## :rocket: Technologies ##